phetsims/phet-info/doc/phet-software-design-patterns.md

 chance of outside observers being added), then you don't need to dispose. if you own only the observable or the observers, then you need to dispose by cutting those references.

-Note: when use `SCENERY/Node` that need disposal, be careful about disposing when using DAG (directed asyclic graph) features.
+Note: when use `SCENERY/Node` that need disposal, be careful about disposing when using DAG (directed acyclic graph) features.

 [Here](https://github.com/phetsims/sun/issues/121#issuecomment-209141994) is a helpful list of actions that likely need